-1. For the student to comprehend the organization and content of the New Testament books, from 1 Thessalonians to Revelation.
+1. For students to comprehend the organization and content of the New Testament books, from 1 Thessalonians to Revelation.

-2. For the student to be able to recite those books in the order in which they appear.
+2. For students to recite the assigned books in the order in which they appear in the Bible

-3. For the student to enjoy learning the truth about the Bible.
+3. For students to enjoy learning the Truth about the Bible.

 Word of God